-Joan I was born in 1326.
+Joan I of Naples was born around 1326.
 Her grandfather, King Robert, ruled Naples from the early to mid-1300s.
 During his reign, Naples experienced economic prosperity and stability.
 Robert encouraged learning, and his kingdom flourished as a center of education.
 Due to his respected leadership, the king became known as Robert the Wise.

 Towards the end of his reign, Robert faced a succession crisis.
 All of the king’s sons, including Joan’s father, had died before him.
 After much consideration, Robert chose his eldest grandchild, Joan, as his successor.
 In 1343, the king died, and 16-year-old Joan inherited his throne.
 As a member of the French Capetian dynasty’s cadet branch, Joan also became the Countess of Provence and Forcalquier.